Science of People - Logo

 Take note of this as the team leader so you can show them appreciation based on what matters most.

 Bring the team together by coordinating a team book club.
 Pick a book to bring new skills to the team and discuss a monthly reading.
-We recommend Captivate to build your communication skills!
+Vanessa’s book Captivate builds communication skills and offers science-backed strategies for connecting with anyone.

 Succeed with People